suchmememanyskill/TegraScript/README.md

 ```

 # Changelog

+#### 26/04/2020
+With the release of TegraExplorer v1.5.2, there has been 1 new feature implemented.

+printf() now can print multiple variables. `printf("This ", "Is", $Pretty, @Neat)` is valid syntax now

 #### 12/04/2020
 With the release of TegraExplorer v1.5.1, there has been some breaking changes. `?LOOP` and `goto(?LOOP)` is no longer valid syntax.
 Replace this with `@LOOP = getLocation()` and `goto(@LOOP)`.